-- Favourable winter rainfall conditions are expected for Winter Rainfall Area for most of August but drier conditions in September.
+- Favourable winter rainfall conditions are expected to continue for the Winter Rainfall Area for most of August but drier conditions in September.

-State of storage dams are in general favourable with the average level of Free State dams on about 94.8%.
+State of storage dams is in general favourable with the average level of Free State dams on about 94.8%.
 The dams in the Free State are the most important suppliers of water to the major irrigation areas in the country and will ensure that there is sufficient water for the next summer season.
 There is however a risk of flooding if above-average rainfall is to occur in 2021/22.
-Dams in the Eastern Cape remain at low levels with the Kouga dam at 4.2%, Impofu dam and 15.1% and Bridle Drift dam at 25.9%.
+Dams in the Eastern Cape remain at low levels with the Kouga Dam at 4.0%, Impofu dam and 14.3% and Bridle Drift dam at 23.6%.

-The water level in Lake Kariba in Zambia is at 53% compared to about 40% last year the same time while the Katze dam in Lesotho is at about 75% and the Mohale dam 36%.
-The Hardap dam in southern Namibia was at the end of May 2021 at 65.7% of full volume.
+The water level in Lake Kariba in Zambia is at 50.6% compared to about 40.8% last year at the same time while the Katze dam in Lesotho is at about 69.9% and the Mohale dam 33%.
+The Hardap dam in southern Namibia was in the middle of July 2021 at 63.6% of full volume.

 ENSO (El Nino Southern Oscillation)

-A stretch of between 2,000km and 3,000 km of cooler than normal waters in the western Indian Ocean (adjacent to the Africa coastline) from southeast of Cape Town up to the Horn of Africa (Somalia), was still present in the second part of July 2021 with warmer than normal waters are however present in a line north/south to the east of Madagascar towards Australia that represents about 70% of the total surface area of the Indian Ocean.
+A stretch of between 2,000km and 3,000 km of cooler than normal waters in the western Indian Ocean (adjacent to the Africa coastline) from southeast of Cape Town up to the Horn of Africa (Somalia), was still present in the second part of July 2021 with warmer than normal waters east towards Australia.

 This type of situation is consistent with a negative phase of the Indian Ocean Dipole (IOD) index.
 The IOD was already in a negative phase for 8 of the last 9 weeks and forecasts also favour the continuation of the negative IOD in months to come until at least December 2021.
 A strong negative IOD is positive for increased rainfall probabilities for Southern Africa for the spring and summer.

 Rainfall and Climate